 3.6 If a player is given a red card whilst off the field of play (for unacceptable conduct on the sideline) the team must correspondingly reduce the number of players on the field.

 3.7 Any player issued a red card may be asked to leave the premises by 5sports management.
 Players must provide their name to the referee at the time of the infringement (this applies to yellow cards as well).
 A player who refuses to provide his name to the referee (or provides a false name) will be suspended.
 If a player refuses to provide his name to the referee, the team as a whole is bound by these conditions to provide it to the referee.
 Failure to do so may see the game abandoned and the competition points awarded to the opposition.
 5sports management may enforce a suspension/ban for any duration.

-3.8 If a teams’ on field numbers are permanently reduced by two players, or temporarily reduced by three players the game will end.
+3.8 If a teams’ on field numbers are permanently reduced by two players, or temporarily reduced by two players the game will end.
 The match will be awarded 5-0 to their opponents and they will be deducted 3 competition points.
 If the score at the time produces a goal difference greater than 5-0 then that score will stand.

 3.9 If a match is abandoned for any reason the team at fault will receive a 5-0 defeat and have 3 competition points deducted unless the opposing team already has a greater advantage in which case the score will stand.
 If both teams are judged to be at fault the game will be void and no points will be awarded.

 3.10 The decision of 5sports management in all matters pertaining to the administration of competitions is final.

 3.11 5sports management may overturn a rule if it is perceived that a team is deliberately using an interpretation of the rules to gain an unfair advantage.